-Law Enforcement Officers have an absolute right to enter schools and serve

-B. While law enforcement officers have the legal right to serve a subpoena at school, serving officials should be strongly urged to serve these subpoenas at the home of the student whenever possible.
+- IV.
+It shall be the responsibility of the governmental agency taking the dependent child into custody to make every effort to advise the parents. - V. Right to Serve a Subpoena - A. Law Enforcement Officers have an absolute right to enter schools and serve subpoenas. - B. While law enforcement officers have the legal right to serve a subpoena at school, serving officials should be strongly urged to serve these subpoenas at the home of the student whenever possible. - VI.

-It shall be the responsibility of the governmental agency taking the dependent child subpoenas.

-VI.
 In all of these situations, every possible step should be taken to ensure a minimum of embarrassment or loss of class time for the student.
 Law enforcement officials should be encouraged to contact students during hours when school is not in session and off the school grounds.